This is one of over 100 articles in the author’s Astronomy Digest.

 It may be that the best way to use Astrosharp is to separate out the Nebulae and stars using Starnett++ (now accesible from Siril -see my M31 processing article as to how to set this up).
 Then apply Astrosharp to the ‘Nebula’ and (possibly) ‘Stars’ images separately.

 I find that as well as reducing the star sizes, the earlier versions of AstroSharp can increase their brightness.
 I like the stars to become less obvious in an image that is focussing on a nebula such as M31.
 This may not be a problem with the newer version.
 The enhanced Stars image is copied and pasted over the Nebula image and the two combined by flattening them using the ‘Screen’ blending mode.
 The stars brightness is simply controlled by adjusting the ‘Opacity’ slider (0% = no stars, 100% = full brightness.

 [An alternative to using Astrosharp to reduce the star sizes is to use the free program Images Plus which, in its special functions, has a star size reduction tool which does not brighten the stars.]

 Astrosharp’s author advises that one should only apply the program to images that have not had any sharpening previously applied.
 I did actually try giving additional sharpening to an already sharpened image – as seen in the images of M13 below – and the result was, as suspected, somewhat over the top.
 However, one can adjust the amount of sharpening applied quite easily.
 Using any of the image processing programs such as Adobe Photoshop (very expensive now), Affinity Photo (excellent and not too expensive) or Glimpse (free), one simply copies and pastes the sharpened image over the less or unsharpened image and, in the ‘Normal’ blending mode, adjusts the opacity to suit.
 (0%, unsharpened, to 100% fully sharpened.)

-There is a very useful YouTube video about it.
+This is is the earlier YouTube video about it.